-Sugar detox diet as the name implies means going for completely sugar-free food ration , the motive might be different for everyone, it can be : weight loss, blood sugar control, brain rewiring and so on.
+A sugar detox diet as the name implies means going for a completely sugar-free food ratio, the motive might be different for everyone, it can be: weight loss, blood sugar control, brain rewiring and so on.

 Which products are allowed in Sugar detox diets?
 What should be on your daily menu?
 We will give you a list of healthy sugar-free (or at least nearly) foods you can consume while on a sugar detox diet.

 The main substituent for sugars during detox should be protein!

 Any kind of meat can work as your main dish – beef, chicken, turkey, ham, bacon and so on.
 Not only does meat make you feel fuller in a short period, but it also gives you various nutrients like – iron, Vitamin B, niacin and most importantly – protein.

 Besides that, interesting to mention, chicken meat contains a lot of- tryptophan, an amino acid responsible for synthesizing serotonin – the “happy hormone”, since abstaining from sugar can cause mood changes at the start, this fact can aid to overcome those difficulties.

 Salmon, Shrimp, Tuna – Fish is a beneficial product while being on a sugar detox, since besides giving you all the proteins you need and it’s also a great source of healthy fats – like omega 3, which positively affects our nervous and cardiovascular system.

 Nearly all kinds of vegetables are more than welcome for sugar detox diets, especially noteworthy are avocados, broccoli, carrots, etc.